mohdrazakhan/Legal_Help/README.md

 ## 📖 Overview

-**Legal Help** is a comprehensive mobile and web application that provides instant access to Indian Penal Code (IPC) sections.
-Built with Flutter for cross-platform compatibility and powered by a Flask REST API, this app makes legal information accessible to everyone - from law students and professionals to everyday citizens seeking legal knowledge.
+**Legal Help** is a comprehensive mobile and web application that provides instant access to multiple Indian legal acts including IPC, CrPC, CPC, IEA, HMA, IDA, MVA, and NIA.
+Built with Flutter for cross-platform compatibility and powered by a Flask REST API with CORS support, this app makes legal information accessible to everyone - from law students and professionals to everyday citizens seeking legal knowledge.

 ### 🎯 Why Legal Help?

-- **Instant Access**: Browse all IPC sections in one place
+- **Multiple Legal Acts**: Access 8+ major Indian legal acts in one place
 - **Cross-Platform**: Works seamlessly on iOS, Android, Web, Windows, macOS, and Linux
-- **Offline-Ready**: SQLite database ensures data is always available
+- **Enhanced API**: RESTful API with text sanitization for clean, readable content
 - **User-Friendly**: Clean, intuitive interface for easy navigation
-- **Comprehensive**: Complete IPC section database with titles and descriptions
+- **Comprehensive**: Complete database with sections, titles, and descriptions
+- **Virtual Environment**: Isolated Python dependencies for easy setup

 ---